-Active primary immunization against diphtheria, tetanus, pertussis, hepatitis B, poliomyelitis and disease caused by Haemophilus influenzae type b in infants and children 6 weeks to 2 years of age; booster immunization (at 18 months) in infants who previously received a full primary vaccination course of each component of the vaccine
+Active immunization against diphtheria, tetanus, pertussis, hepatitis B, poliomyelitis, and Haemophilus influenzae type b in infants and children 6 weeks through 4 years of age.

 Store at 2°C to 8°C (36°F to 46°F); do not freeze (discard if frozen).
-Immediate use after reconstitution is recommended; however, after reconstitution vaccine may be stored for 8 hours at ~21°C (~70°F).
+Protect from light.
+Immediate use after reconstitution is recommended.

 Fingolimod: May diminish the therapeutic effect of Vaccines (Inactivated).
 Management: Vaccine efficacy may be reduced.
 Complete all age-appropriate vaccinations at least 2 weeks prior to starting fingolimod.
 If vaccinated during fingolimod therapy, revaccinate 2 to 3 months after fingolimod discontinuation.
 Consider therapy modification

-Meningococcal Polysaccharide (Groups A / C / Y and W-135) Tetanus Toxoid Conjugate Vaccine: May diminish the therapeutic effect of Tetanus Toxoids Vaccines.
-Management: When possible, administer the meningococcal polysaccharide (groups A / C / Y and W-135) tetanus toxoid conjugate vaccine either together with or at least one month before a tetanus toxoids-containing vaccine.
+Meningococcal (Groups A / C / Y and W-135) Conjugate Vaccine: Tetanus Toxoids Vaccines may diminish the therapeutic effect of Meningococcal (Groups A / C / Y and W-135) Conjugate Vaccine.
+Management: When possible, administer the meningococcal polysaccharide (groups A / C / Y and W-135) conjugate vaccine (Nimenrix brand) either together with, or at least one month before, a tetanus toxoids-containing vaccine.
 Consider therapy modification

 Venetoclax: May diminish the therapeutic effect of Vaccines (Inactivated).
 Monitor therapy